AngelHernandez255/teamartemisse489/README.md

   - Set up the full GCP infrastructure including Artifact Registry, Cloud Build triggers, Vertex AI and DVC remote storage on GCS, for automated training and deployment
   - Ran SVD model training as a Vertex AI custom job with data read directly from GCS — model artifact saved back to GCS on completion
   - Built and deployed a FastAPI movie recommender API to GCP Cloud Run.

+**Joshua Nevin Chandrasekar:**
+  - Added automated Docker image builds and Continuous Machine Learning.
+The Docker workflow builds the existing project image on pull requests and publishes tagged images to Docker Hub on pushes to main.
+The CML workflow runs model evaluation on GitHub Actions and posts a PR comment with metrics and a generated plot.

 ## References